jamesshore/simplebuild-moduledoc/README.md

 Autogenerate README files for simplebuild modules.

 [Simplebuild](https://github.com/jamesshore/simplebuild) is a specification for universal JavaScript task automation.
-This library provides functions for autogenerating README files for simplebuild modules.
+This module has tasks to help you generate README files and (eventually) other documentation.
+It takes advantage of standard Simplebuild descriptors so you don't have to repeat yourself.

 ## Installation

 This is a Node.js library.
 Install Node, then:

-`npm install moduledoc (add `--save` or `--save-dev` if you want)
+`npm install moduledoc` (add `--save` or `--save-dev` if you want)

 ## Usage